Research

 Oncolysis

 Ridhi founded a cancer mRNA vaccine design startup dedicated to creating mRNA solutions for the world's deadliest cancers.
 Beyond glioblastoma, Ridhi has created vaccine candidates for non small cell lung cancer and pancreatic adenocarcinoma.
-Her work was recognized by the diamond challenge, the world's most prestigious youth entrepreneurship competition, as an international finalist.
+For this work, she was recognized as 1 of just 2 international recipients of the Gore Innovation Prize (prize for technology making an impact) at the Diamond Challenge.
 Harvard Medical School has shown interest in using her research as a large scale mRNA design tool.

 03